agt1984/simpleChatbot/README.md

-Avery simple ChatBot made it with HTML, CSS and JS.
+A very simple ChatBot made it with HTML, CSS and JS.